 A. You Don't Want to Talk About Death or Dying

 Studies tell us that as many as 1/3 of those without life insurance don't have a policy simply because they don't want to talk about death or dying

-There's another way to look at life insurance –actually, there are several.
+There's another way to look at life insurance –

 > Look at life insurance as a gift of love to your family and loved ones.
 This choice will be one of the final gifts you will be able to give and can be one that, if done right, can help your loved ones financially for years to come